-AUSU is phasing out the paper calendar as they were very underutilized (less than 1% of our membership ordered them) but yet they were a significant cost to the membership.
-According to our 2016 Student Services Survey, the paper calendar was one of our membership’s lowest priority services, so AUSU decided to focus the membership dollars on services that our members identified as higher priority, such as increased awards and bursaries and improved advocacy.
+AUSU decided to phase out the paper calendar as they were very underutilized (less than 1% of our membership ordered them) but yet they were a significant cost to the membership, especially considering the added cost to mail them out.
+According to our 2016 Student Services Survey, the paper calendar was one of our membership’s lowest priority services, so AUSU decided to focus the membership dollars on services that our members identified as higher priority, such as increased awards and bursaries, and improved advocacy.

 Absolutely!
 Make note, Athabasca University is an online institution, which means all AU students are distance learners, and they are spread out across Canada and the world.
 All our services were designed specifically for distance education learners, and can be accessed no matter where you live.